Planning a Universal Studios Hollywood trip?

 Arriving early is the BEST way to avoid long waits for Harry Potter and the Forbidden Journey and other top rides at Universal Studios Hollywood.
 My husband insisted that we arrive at the gates 45 minutes before the park opened to the general public.
 I thought it was overkill, but then they started letting everyone in 25 minutes before the published opening time.

-We scurried to Harry Potter and rode it twice with no wait at all.
+We scurried to the Wizarding World of Harry Potter and rode Forbidden Journey twice with no wait at all.
 A couple of hours later, the wait was over an hour.
 By that time, we had ridden every major ride in the park – some of them twice.

 Universal Studios Hollywood is built on a hill.
 The entrance and most of of the attractions are at the top of the hill, but some of the best rides – Jurassic Park, The Mummy and Transformers – are at the bottom.